Nymeria: A Massive Collection of Multimodal Egocentric Daily Motion in the Wild: Introduction

-\begin{itemize} \item{\it{Obtaining full-body motion ground truth.}} Vision-based solutions such as the ones relying on optical markers~\cite{amass19iccv, adt23iccv, parahome24} or multi-view videos~\cite{egobody22eccv, egohuman23iccv, motionx23neurips, egoexo4d24cvpr} are adversely affected by line-of-sight visibility, and require a complex multi-camera-setup to cover a limited range of motions inside a constrained volume.
-Inertial-based solutions~\cite{mvnlink,rokoko} are an alternative, but suffer from accumulation of error and thus are inferior in global accuracy~\cite{xsens09, 3dpw18eccv}. \item{\it{Multi-device synchronization.}} Combining multiple capture devices or ground-truth systems requires accurate time- and 6DoF-alignment, which can be challenging when using off-the-shelf solutions that cannot be modified or can lack support for universal protocols.
-Instead, most existing datasets work around this problem using visual cues~\cite{egohuman23iccv,egoexo4d24cvpr, egobody22eccv} or audio~\cite{hps21cvpr} signals.
-However, such approaches are limited in accuracy and reliability.
-Especially for long recordings, clock-drift accumulates and these methods become intrusive and interrupting to the activity.
-Consequently, the average motion length is very short for existing datasets (\cf \cref{tab:cmp}). \item{\it{Data processing and annotations.}} These are critical for a dataset to develop its full potential.
-In addition to the raw body motion, multi-device co-localization and 3D scene representation, we believe natural language descriptions are crucial for future research directions.
-Existing work provides simple descriptions without scene context~\cite{kitml16, humanml3d22cvpr, posescript22eccv}, which is typically done by playing back motion clips for annotators in isolation.
-Compared to the text corpus for training LLMs~\cite{gpt3, gpt4, llama}, the scale of motion-language dataset is significantly smaller. \end{itemize}
+\begin{itemize} \item{\it{Obtaining long-term ground-truth motion in the wild.}} There are two main motion capture (mocap) approaches.
+Vision-based solutions such as the ones relying on optical markers~\cite{amass19iccv, adt23iccv, parahome24} or cameras~\cite{totalcapture2017mbvc, egobody22eccv, egohuman23iccv, motionx23neurips, egoexo4d24cvpr} are adversely affected by line-of-sight visibility, and require a complex multi-camera-setup to cover limited range of motions inside a constrained volume.
+Inertial-based solutions~\cite{mvnlink,rokoko} suffer from dead-reckoning and thus are inferior in global positioning accuracy~\cite{xsens09, 3dpw18eccv}. \item{\it{Multi-device alignment.}} Combining multiple capture devices or ground-truth systems requires accurate temporal and spatial alignment, which can be challenging with off-the-shelf hardware that cannot be modified or lack support for universal synchronization protocols.
+The existing datasets work around this problem using visual cues~\cite{egohuman23iccv,egoexo4d24cvpr, egobody22eccv} or audio~\cite{hps21cvpr}.
+Such approaches offer limited accuracy and reliability.
+In order to counter clock drift for long recordings, they can be intrusive and interrupt the natural activity.
+Consequently, existing datasets mostly record short motions (\cf \cref{tab:cmp}). \item{\it{Data processing and annotations.}} These are critical for a dataset to develop its full potential.
+In addition to the body motion, device localization and scene representation, we believe natural language descriptions are crucial for future research directions.
+Existing work provides simple descriptions or action labels without scene context~\cite{kitml16, humanml3d22cvpr, posescript22eccv}, and is of significantly smaller scale compared to the text corpus for training LLMs~\cite{gpt3, gpt4, llama}. \end{itemize}